anilranathunga/temper/readme.md

 Run ```docker-compose up ```

-API will be exposed via http://localhost:8081/api/retention-graph Exposed port can be changed within docker-compose file
+API will be exposed via http://localhost:8081/api/retention-graph Exposed port can be changed within docker-compose file.
+If port is changed in any case, Update the endpoint in the front end application.